Peanut butter is a family favorite and is a great snack at any time of day.

-If you do not eat peanut butter particularly regularly then you may want to keep it in the refrigerator to ensure it keeps its flavour.
+If you do not eat peanut butter particularly regularly, then you may want to keep it in the refrigerator to ensure it keeps its flavor.
 The only downside is that the refrigerator will harden the texture of your peanut butter, making it less spreadable.

-It is worth adding that if you want to make your peanut butter last as long as possible, practising good hygiene is vital.
-It may sound obvious but do not ‘double dip’ your spoon, knife, or fingers into the jar as this will add lots of bacteria and spoil it.
+It is worth adding that if you want to make your peanut butter last as long as possible, practicing good hygiene is vital.
+It may sound obvious but do not ‘double dip’ your spoon, knife, or fingers into the jar, as this will add lots of bacteria and spoil it.